 Other Major Influences:

 Chögyam Trungpa and other shambhala teachings

-the interdependence project, nyc
+the interdependence project, nyc - buddhist studies, meditation

-Raphael Xavier, Break(dance) and Movement Exploration
+Raphael Xavier, break(dance) and movement studies

 Jillian Pransky, restoratives and therapeutics